 Essential Tips for Visiting Sintra

 Sintra is a very touristy town and can become quite overcrowded in the peak summer months.
-With these tips below, you will be able to avoid some of these crowds and ensure a successful trip to Sintra.
+With these tips, you will be able to avoid some of these crowds and ensure a successful trip to Sintra.

 • Arrive at tourist spots really early.
 Most people visiting Sintra are day-tripping from Lisbon.
 This means they are likely arriving a bit later in the morning.
-Therefore, you can avoid some of these crowds coming in from Lisbon by arriving at the tourists spots right for open.
+Therefore, you can avoid some of these crowds coming in from Lisbon by arriving at the tourists spots right for open around 9 am.

 • You need more than one day to see it all.
 I’ve mentioned this already, but it is worth being said again.
 Don’t just do Sintra as a day trip, unless you want to be hustling and miss out on the beautiful Sintra Coast views.